Metro 2035: Plot

 Two years after Metro 2033, Artyom has left the Spartan Order and now lives at his home station, VDNKh, with his wife Anya.
 Claiming to have heard a radio message in Ostankino Tower, Artyom attempts to make contact with other survivors in the world by broadcasting radio messages on the highly irradiated surface, but never receives any response.
 Anya considers Artyom's efforts fruitless, and his refusal to have children with her causes their relationship to deteriorate.
-Homer, a major character in Metro 2034, arrives at the station, wanting to learn more about Artyom's conflict with the Dark Ones so that he can write a book about it.
+Homer, a major character in Metro 2034, arrives at the station to write a book about Artyom's conflict with the Dark Ones.
 Artyom initially refuses to help Homer, but changes his mind after Homer claims that he met a man at Teatralnaya who made radio contact with Polar Dawns, a city on the Kola Peninsula.
 Artyom and Homer set out towards Teatralnaya.
-Lyokha, a dung broker from Rizhskaya, helps them cross the border of Hansa, a capitalist faction controlling the Koltsevaya Line.
-The three men eventually reach Tsvetnoy Bulvar, where Artyom gets drunk and blacks out at a local brothel.
-Artyom, Lyokha, and Homer arrive at Tverskaya, renamed “Darwin” by the neo-Nazi Fourth Reich, and are arrested shortly afterward.
+Lyokha, a dung broker from Rizhskaya, helps them cross the border of Hansa, a capitalist faction controlling the Koltsevaya line.
+After visiting a brothel in Tsvetnoy Bulvar, the three men arrive at Tverskaya, renamed “Darwin” by the neo-Nazi Fourth Reich, and are arrested shortly afterward.
 A Reich officer threatens to kill Homer if Artyom refuses to bomb the passageway leading from neutral Teatralnaya to Okhotny Ryad, which is controlled by the communist Red Line.
-At Teatralnaya, Artyom finds the radio operator that Homer mentioned, but Red Line soldiers take the man away before Artyom can speak to him.
-Artyom goes to Okhotny Ryad, where the radio operator is executed, but other prisoners tell Artyom that people from outside of Moscow allegedly came to the Metro.
-Artyom escapes to the surface and experiences a strange vision of a fantasy Moscow.
+Artyom finds the radio operator that Homer mentioned at Teatralnaya, but Red Line soldiers take the man to Okhotny Ryad and execute him before Artyom can speak to him.
+Informed by other Red Line prisoners that the Metro has allegedly been visited by outsiders, Artyom uses the Reich bomb to escape to the surface, where he experiences a strange vision of a fantasy Moscow.